A $p$-adic Simpson correspondence for smooth proper rigid varieties: Invertible -modules via the exponential

-of $B$-linear $\O_G$-modules on $G_\proet$.
-This gives a good notion of rigidifications in the case of $B=\O_X$, for the same reason that this works for the classical Picard functor: We then have
+on $S_\proet$ for any invertible $\B$-module $L$ on $X\times S$.
+Here we regard the fibre $B_{|x}$ of $B$ at $x$ simply as a $K$-vector space.
+This gives a good notion of rigidifications when $B=\O_X$ and $X$ is connected, for the same reason that this works for the classical Picard functor: We have

-hence the automorphisms of $\mathcal L_{\univ}$ correspond one-to-one to the automorphisms of the rigidification at $x$.
-However, this is no longer true for general $B$, as the map $B(X)\to B_x$ is in general neither injective nor surjective.
-The failure to be injective means that a rigidification does not detect all automorphisms of $\mathcal L_{\univ}$.
-The failure to be surjective means that between any two choices of universal invertible $\B$-modules with rigidifications there may not necessarily exist an isomorphism comparing rigidifications.
-Either issue is problematic.
+hence the automorphisms of $L$ correspond one-to-one to the automorphisms of $L|_{x\times S}$.
+Thus an isomorphism class of rigidified line bundles determines a line bundle up to unique isomorphism.

+However, this simple approach no longer works for general $B$, as the map $B(X)\to B_{|x}$ is in general neither injective nor surjective.
+The failure to be injective means that $ L_{|x\times S}$ cannot detect all automorphisms of $ L$, which is problematic for defining moduli problems.

 The goal of this section is to solve this issue by defining a more elaborate notion of rigidifications for invertible $\B$-modules in $\mathcal P_{\mathbb X}$.
-Rather than defining a rigidified moduli problem, which is more complicated, it suffices for our purposes to define rigidifications for $K$-points of $\mathcal P_{\mathbb X}(K)$, i.e.\ for certain invertible $\B$-modules on $X$.
-This will be enough to prove \Cref{t:main-thm}.

-The basic idea for this notion of rigidified invertible $\B$-modules on $X_\proet$ is as follows: We wish to compare the natural $\B$-torsor $L_{\mathbb X}$ from \Cref{d:Higgs-Tate} to invertible $\B$-modules.
-To make this precise, we pass from invertible $\B$-modules $L$ to $\B^\times\tf$-torsors $L^\times\tf$ as in \Cref{d:B-module-[1/p]}.
-While the step from $L$ to $L^\times$ is harmless, we loose information when passing from $L^\times$ to $L^\times\tf$.
-The idea is therefore to combine $L^\times\tf$ with the datum of a trivialisation of the fibre $L_x$.

-In order to make this precise, we first take care of connected components: Let If $X_B$ is disconnected, we can decompose $B=\prod B_i$ into coherent factors such that each $X_{B_i}$ is connected, and then $\uPic_{\B,\proet}=\prod \uPic_{\B_i,\proet}$.
-Hence we can assume for the purpose of rigidifications that $B$ is connected.
-Then $B(X):=H^0(X,B)$ is a $K$-algebra whose reduced quotient is $=K$.

-Fix a base-point $x\in X(K)$.
-We now assume that $\O_X\to B$ is injective.
-Then $X_B\to X$ surjects onto $X$, so the fibre $B_x$ is non-zero.
-It thus makes sense to trivialise $L_x$ in terms of $B_x$.
-However, such a trivialisation will in general be too much data as $\Spa(B_x)$ is usually disconnected.
-We therefore make the following auxiliary choice (well-defined due to $B_x\neq 0$).
+This follows an idea suggested to us by Gerd Faltings.